macj314/epicodus-week8-day3/prime-shifting/README.md

 ## Specs

 * Prompt the user to enter a number.
+Use a message to prompt the user if a number isn't entered.
-Create a list of numbers from 2 to the entered number.
+* Create a method to create a list of prime numbers starting from 2.
+Keep adding numbers that are prime until the method reaches the user entered number.
-  * Input: 10
-  * Output: 2,3,4,5,...,10
-* Create a method to remove the non-prime numbers from the list of numbers.
   * Create variable that will be used to go through each entry of the entered list of numbers.
 For each entry check divisors up to the square root of the largest number.
 If there are no remainders, then the number isn't prime.
 If that's the case, remove the number from the list.

 ## Technologies Used